Home Web Development PrimeFaces Cookbook

 };

-The definition of the calendar components both with and without the locale attribute would be as follows:
+Definition of the calendar components with the locale attribute would be as follows:

 <p:calendar showButtonPanel="true" navigator="true" mode="inline" id="enCal"/>